top of page

 INVESTMENT CASTING

-The wax casting is dipped into investment liquid 10 times in a temperature controlled climate.
+The wax casting is dipped into investment liquid 10 times in a temperature-

 BURN-OUT

-The ceramic shell is placed in a kiln and fired at 2000 degrees.
+The ceramic shell is placed in a kiln and fired at 2,000 degrees Fahrenheit.
 The wax melts and this creates a hollow ceramic mold.

 CASTING

-The ceramic shell is removed from the kiln and the molten bronze is poured into the shell at 2100 degrees.
+The ceramic shell is removed from the kiln and the molten bronze is poured into the shell at 2,100 degrees Fahrenheit.

 ROVING THE CERAMIC SHELL

-The casting is cooled for several hours and the shell is broken away.
+The casting is cooled for several hours before the shell is broken away.

 SANDBLASTING & ASSEMBLY

-Sandblasting removed any fragments of the ceramic shell.
+Sandblasting removes any fragments of the ceramic shell.

-In the case of a monumental sculpture or any sculpture cast is more than one piece, the sections are assembled at this time.
+In the case of a monumental sculpture or any sculpture cast in more than one piece, the sections are assembled at this time.

 Pieces of the sculpture are welded together.